Data URI Images: Are We There yet?

 What are data URIs anyway?

 This question probably needs to be answered before we explore the pros and cons of data URI images.
 In a nutshell: Data URIs provide a way to embed data instead of referencing to it, hence there is no longer the need for the referenced file.
 Confused?
-Learn more at wikipedia.
+Read about the data URI scheme on Wikipedia.

 The simplest of all images